wp-plugins/taxonomy-list-shortcode/readme.txt

 == Upgrade Notice ==

 = 0.9 =
+Temporary fix for taxonomy permissions.
+Need to take a closer look at this later.

+= 0.9 =
 Added edit links to each term displayed in a list.
 Please see Changelog for all changes.

 = 0.8 =